Peter Wolf: Solo work

 Wolf's first solo record Lights Out (1984) was produced with Michael Jonzun of the Jonzun Crew.
 The album features Adrian Belew, G. E. Smith, Elliot Randall, Yogi Horton, Mick Jagger, Elliot Easton, and Maurice Starr.
 The single "Lights Out" written with Don Covay became a hit the same year, peaking at No. 12 on the Billboard Hot 100.
+The song was all featured in the 1984 Rob Reiner film The Sure Thing.

 In 1985, Wolf duetted with Aretha Franklin on the track "Push" from her album Who's Zoomin' Who? and also appeared on the Artists United Against Apartheid song, "Sun City".
 In 1987, Wolf released his second solo album Come as You Are, with the title track notching Wolf another top-15 hit on the pop chart and a number one hit on the Mainstream Rock Chart.
 A later single "Can't Get Started" received radio play.

-His album Long Line (1996) and Fool's Parade (1998) started his collaboration with singer/songwriter Kenny White producing.
-Sleepless (2002) featured guest appearances from Mick Jagger and Keith Richards and was highly praised by Rolling Stone. as one of the 500 greatest albums of all time.
+His album Long Line (1996) received four stars from Rolling Stone magazine.
+Long Line and Fool's Parade (1998) started his collaboration with singer/songwriter Kenny White producing.
+Sleepless (2002) featured guest appearances from Mick Jagger and Keith Richards and was highly praised by Rolling Stone as one of the 500 greatest albums of all time.
 Wolf has collaborated with Angelo Petraglia and long-time writing partner Will Jennings.
 Wolf's 2010 album Midnight Souvenirs won Album of the Year at the Boston Music Awards.
 On the album, Wolf performed duets with Shelby Lynne, Neko Case, and Merle Haggard.
 His eighth solo album, A Cure for Loneliness, was released in April 2016.

 Wolf inducted Jackie Wilson and the Paul Butterfield Blues Band into the Rock and Roll Hall of Fame.